reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 </p>

 ## What more can the Python community do?
 The Python community is large and disparate.
-If all the entities collaborated, measured diversity statistics and shared notes, that is one place to begin.
+A good starting point would be for all the entities to connect, collaborate and measure/share diversity statistics.

 Here are some ideas:
 1. Create an entity designated solely for diversity for under-represented groups and connect it to all the Python communities.